Best Fiction for Young Adults

-The American Library Association's Best Fiction for Young Adults, previously known as Best Books for Young Adults (1966–2010), is a recommendation list of books presented yearly by the YALSA division (Young Adult Library Services Association).
+The American Library Association's (ALA) Best Fiction for Young Adults, previously known as Best Books for Young Adults (1966–2010), is a recommended list of books presented yearly by the Young Adult Library Services Association (YALSA) division.
 It is for "fiction titles published for young adults in the past 16 months that are recommended reading for ages 12 to 18.
-The purpose of the annual list it to provide librarians and library workers with a resource to use for collection development and readers advisory purposes."
+The purpose of the annual list is to provide librarians and library workers with a resource to use for collection development and readers advisory purposes."
 In addition there is a "Best of the Best" list of the top 10 titles, made available since 1997.

 The list has been published since 1930 when it was founded as "Best Books for Young People".
 It has undergone several changes of focus and names over the years, including the "Book Selection Committee" (1954), the "Committee for the Selection of Significant Adult Books for Young People" (1963).
 It became the "Best Books for Young Adults Committee" (BBYA) in 1966 and then "Best Fiction for Young Adults" in 2010.

 Before 1973, only "adult books" (as marketed) were eligible.
 Books marketed for "young adults" have been considered since then and now constitute a majority of the selections.
 Meanwhile, the marketing category has changed to include more books oriented to older teens.